-Apply this to your publishing business as you finalize your 2016 marketing plan.
+Apply this to your publishing business as you finalize your 2020 marketing plan.
 Write your goals differently to find new ways to reach them.
-A goal to “Sell X0,000 books by December 31, 2016” places your focus on selling books.
+A goal to “Sell X0,000 books by December 31, 2020” places your focus on selling books.
 If you say, “Reach net revenue of $X00,000” you expand your definition to focus on content and different paths to it.

 If you change the operative word to expand or grow you could expand your product line, pool of authors, other markets, new users or new uses for your content.
 You could grow revenue through corporate sales, selling to associations, generating recurring revenue, consulting and/or speaking.

 Visualizing the path to reaching goals

 There were 40 cars on the ship, and assuming each had four tires with tubes another 160 people might have been saved.
 Even more passengers might have been saved if they used the tubes to float the wooden tables.
 They might have even used empty passenger trunks as floats, at least until the Carpathia arrived.

 You might think it unreasonable to come up with these creative ideas with only 2.5 hours to live.
 And you would be correct.
 But that demonstrates the importance of planning.

 Back to the business of publishing.
 Adapt the concept of mind mapping to create a market map to help you think of additional opportunities.

-Below is a graphic representation of a market map for special sales.
+Below is a graphic representation of a Market Map for Special Sales.
 First list the major niches in which you could compete.
 For example, you could sell your books to buyers in associations, corporations and through non-bookstore retailers.
 You could also sell your content by consulting or with back-of-the-room sales after speaking events.